-The Risk Landscape JSON contains the array of Key Decision-Making Metrics (KDMMs) utilized by the Large Electrical Corporation to assess the impact of the Undergrounding Project.
+The Model Risk Landscape JSON contains the array of Key Decision-Making Metrics (KDMMs) utilized by the Large Electrical Corporation to assess the impact of the Undergrounding Project.

-The Risk Landscape JSON file is for modeling all KDMMs affected by individual projects, projected over the years specified in Section 2.7.5 (Core Capability 4) of these Guidelines.
+The Model Risk Landscape JSON file is for modeling all KDMMs affected by individual Confirmed Projects, projected over the years specified in Section 2.7.5 (Core Capability 4) of these Guidelines.
 The required format for this JSON file is as follows: